vergauwenthomas/MetObs_toolkit/docs/intro.rst

 .. code-block:: console

-   pip3 install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple vlinder_toolkit --upgrade
+   pip3 install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple metobs_toolkit --upgrade

 .. note::

-   This is temporary on testpypi, it will be transfered to pypi
+   This is temporary on testpypi, it will be transfered to pypi.

 and import it in python